-Testing is important because staff, students and pupils without symptoms could be carrying the virus and may spread it to others.
+Testing is important because staff and students without symptoms could be carrying the virus and may spread it to others.
 Up to a third of individuals who test positive for COVID-19 have no symptoms at all and can therefore spread the virus unknowingly.
 That is why the testing those without symptoms is vital.
 Identifying those individuals will save lives.

 Testing staff and students will support schools and colleges to operate as safely as possible.

-New, simple and quick tests, known as Lateral Flow Device (LFD) tests, enable us to rapidly test pupils, students and staff, without the need for a laboratory.
-Secondary schools and colleges have been provided with these test kits to conduct the testing.
+New, simple and quick tests, known as Lateral Flow Device (LFD) tests, enable us to rapidly test students and staff, without the need for a laboratory.

 Testing – quick, safe and easy

 Staff and students will be tested using a validated Lateral Flow Device.